tcweiss/congressional_insiders/README.md

 <br>

-In order to use these functions, make sure to have all dependencies installed by running:
+To use these functions, make sure to have all dependencies installed:

 ```
 install.packages(c("tidyverse",